awesome-python/facebook-trending-rss-fetcher/README.md

 # Doing your own fetch

-My scripts have some exotic dependencies even though they does little more than just fetch URLs:
+My scripts have some exotic dependencies even though they do little more than just fetch URLs:

 - Python 3.5 (and its new standard library modules such as [pathlib](https://docs.python.org/3/library/pathlib.html))
 - The [deco library](https://github.com/alex-sherman/deco) -- which has _just_ been updated to 3.5 -- for easy concurrency.
 You can remove the `@concurrent` and `@synchronized` decorators if you don't want the fuss.
 I had to install the egg straight from Github: